abernier/abernier/articles/dig-dns.md

-> Waiting is unbearable, debugging passes the time.
+> Waiting is unbearable, debugging is more fun

 Sometimes you update your DNS zone/records, and wait for it propagates...